sonicfurqan/CSS-101/Important properties/Readme.md

  # list-style

-    this propertie controles how ul,li list are displayed
+    this property controls how ul,li list is displayed

-    1. none : removes the bullet that are shown on li item
+    1. none : removes the bullet that is shown on li item

 ```css
 ul{